LuthienResearch/luthien_control/README.md

 poetry run uvicorn luthien_control.main:app --reload
 ```
 The `--reload` flag enables auto-reloading when code changes are detected, useful during development.

-### Logging
-The proxy logs detailed information about each request and response transaction to the PostgreSQL database.
-This includes:
-*   Timestamp of the request
-*   Client IP address
-*   HTTP method and path
-*   Request headers and body (potentially redacted/truncated based on future policies)
-*   Backend response status code
-*   Response headers and body (potentially redacted/truncated based on future policies)
-*   Timing information

 ## Development Practices